 Have you ever had to perform CPR on a proned patient?

-Link to FULL FREE GUIDELINES
+Link to FULL FREE GUIDELINESDisclaimer

-Although great care has been taken to ensure that the information in this post is accurate, eddyjoe, LLC shall not be held responsible or in any way liable for the continued accuracy of the information, or for any errors, omissions or inaccuracies, or for any consequences arising therefrom.
+Although great care has been taken to ensure that the information in this post is accurate, eddyjoe, LLC shall not be held responsible or in any way liable for the continued accuracy of the information, or for any errors, omissions or inaccuracies, or for any consequences arising therefrom.Consider purchasing my book, ‘The Vasopressor & Inotrope Handbook’!

-I have written “The Vasopressor & Inotrope Handbook: A Practical Guide for Healthcare Professionals,” a must-read for those in the field!
-You have several options to get a copy while supporting my endeavors.
-If you’re in the US, you can order directly from me with a special touch: A SIGNED COPY.
-Please note that I handle these shipments personally, so I appreciate your patience.
+I have written “The Vasopressor & Inotrope Handbook: A Practical Guide for Healthcare Professionals,” a must-read for anyone caring for critically ill patients (check out the reviews)!
+You have several options to get a physical copy.
+If you’re in the US, you can order A SIGNED & PERSONALIZED COPY for $29.99 or via AMAZON for $32.99 (for orders in or outside the US).

-For quicker delivery or international orders, I recommend purchasing through Amazon.
-It is also available for KINDLE.
 When you use these affiliate links, I earn an additional commission at no extra cost to you, which is a great way to support my work.